Dry Rub Decals

 Be careful of imitations!

-Dry transfers, also know as Rubdown Transfers, are produced from film negatives in conjunction with photosensitive chemicals to fix an image in coloured ink films.
-A negative has to be produced for each colour and the colour layers are built up one by one.
+Dry transfers, also know as Rubdown Transfers, are produced from film negatives in conjunction with photosensitive chemicals to fix coloured inks onto a carrier film.
+A negative has to be produced for each colour which have to be built up one by one.
 Adhesive is applied at the end which is designed to allow only the decal areas to transfer to the model.
-These are true dry transfers as supplied by us.
+These are true dry transfers!

 Imitation systems using ink-jet and laser printers are claimed to be dry transfers (usually by Arts & Craft suppliers) but sadly lack the opacity and colour richness that can be achieved with real dry transfers.
-They also have a transparent carrier film just like waterslide decals to carry the image.
-These are not true dry rub decals and will give disappointing results, not to mention paint compatibility issues!
+They also have a transparent carrier film that carries the image which is transferred to the surface like waterslide decals.
+These are not true dry rub decals and will give disappointing results, not to mention bigger paint compatibility issues!

 Copyright © .
 FlightlineGraphics.com & All rights reserved.